Copyright Yorkshire Water Services Limited

 You can object to us using your data at any time through any of our contact channels.

-You have the right to request not to be subject to a decision based solely on automated processing [link to below], including profiling, which has an adverse effect on you.
+You have the right to request not to be subject to a decision based solely on automated processing, including profiling, which has an adverse effect on you.

 We will consider any requests regarding automated decision making, including profiling, as soon as we receive your request.